 Seam is useful even if you're not yet ready to take the plunge into EJB 3.0.
-In this case you would use Hibernate3 instead of EJB 3.0 persistence, and plain JavaBeans instead of session beans.
+In this case you would use Hibernate3 or JPA instead of EJB 3.0 persistence, and plain JavaBeans instead of session beans.
 You'll miss out on some of the nice features of session beans but it will be very easy to migrate to EJB 3.0 when you're ready and, in the meantime, you'll be able to take advantage of Seam's unique declarative state management architecture.

 Seam JavaBean components do not provide declarative transaction demarcation like session beans do.
 You could manage your transactions manually using the JTA UserTransaction (you could even implement your own declarative transaction management in a Seam interceptor).
 But most applications will use Seam managed transactions when using Hibernate with JavaBeans.
-Follow the instructions above to enable SeamExtendedManagedPersistencePhaseListener.
+Follow the instructions in the persistence chapter to install Transactional SeamPhaseListener.

-The Seam distribution includes a version of the booking example application that uses Hibernate and Java-Beans instead of EJB3.
-This example application is ready to deploy into any J2EE application server.
+The Seam distribution includes a version of the booking example application that uses Hibernate3 and Java-Beans instead of EJB3, and another version that uses JPA and JavaBeans.
+These example applications are ready to deploy into any J2EE application server.

-12.5.1.
+19.4.1.
 Boostrapping Hibernate in Seam

-Seam will bootstrap a Hibernate SessionFactory from your hibernate.cfg.xml file if you install the built-in component named org.jboss.seam.core.hibernate.
+Seam will bootstrap a Hibernate SessionFactory from your hibernate.cfg.xml file if you install a built-in component: